 The Principal (or Lead Administrator) is responsible for developing guidelines/ procedures for the implementation of this policy.

 ANNUAL PARENT NOTIFICATION

 Public Act 24 requires the school district to notify parents annually of their right to receive advance notice of a pesticide application.
-This notice shall be in the form shown below:
+This notice shall be in the form shown on the following page: